 The few concluded RTA disputes highlight some of the challenges facing countries when using RTA DSMs and how such mechanisms relate to other international DSMs.
 While RTA DSMs may need to be improved in order for them to foster confidence and be able to resolve trade differences efficiently, they provide direct legal basis for RTA trade differences to be heard, especially those relating to WTO-extra matters.
 A relevant overarching question in this respect is therefore what can be done to promote a system that would address trade disputes in a more comprehensive manner.

-As a contribution to this debate, this informal dialogue organised by the International Centre for Trade and Sustainable Development (ICTSD) and the Inter American Development Bank (IDB) aims at systematically reviewing dispute settlement provisions and practical experiences in using RTA DSMs.
-Leading experts, private sector representatives, practitioners and policy makers together with Geneva-based delegates and relevant IGOs will engage in the discussion.
+As a contribution to this debate, this informal dialogue organised by the International Centre for Trade and Sustainable Development (ICTSD) and the Inter-American Development Bank (IDB) aimed at systematically reviewing dispute settlement provisions and practical experiences in using RTA DSMs.
+Leading experts, private sector representatives, practitioners and policy makers together with Geneva-based delegates and relevant IGOs engaged in the discussion.
 Ultimately, such a review will lead to the identification of priorities for action or governance reform that enhance coherence at the global level.

 This special edition of Talking Disputes series discussed the recent arbitral panel report in the dispute In the Matter of Guatemala – Issues Relating to the Obligations Under Article 16.2.1(a) of the CAFTA-DR, which was initiated by the United States in 2010.

 The Dominican Republic-Central America-United States Free Trade Agreement (CAFTA-DR) also includes Costa Rica, El Salvador, Honduras, and Nicaragua as its parties.